hanpari/sovereign/source/02/052_drama.md

 Gromov remembered this very encounter.
 Then, a strange thing happened.
 The stage had changed.
 The cozy coffee transformed into another place.

 "Hello?
 Who?
-It's you ...
+Is it you ...
 Broken?
 Hell, I'm not a mechanic... told you I was a gunner.
 No, no problem...
 No, I don't mind ...
 Nothing important ...
 Come and get me anytime ...
 The park near the hospital ...
 OK, bye."

 Emerging from shadows, confused Gromov saw Andrey picking up his cellphone, talking to someone in a hushed voice.